hcoco1/lpic-1_notes/README.md

-# 🐧 LPIC-1 Study Notes
+# 🐧 LPIC-1 Exams 101-500 and 102-500 Study Notes

-Welcome to my LPIC-1 study blog, built with [Quartz](https://github.com/jzhao/quartz) and powered by Obsidian.

-Here you'll find structured notes for the **LPIC-1 101 and 102 exams**, organized by topic and objective:
+Welcome to my LPIC-1 study blog, here you'll find structured notes for the **LPIC-1 101 and 102 exams**, organized by topic and objective:

 ---